 Whatcom Transportation Authority (WTA) provides public transportation services throughout Whatcom County in Northwest Washington State.
-Our services include fixed routes, Specialized Transportation (paratransit), and a vanpool program.
+Our services include fixed routes, Paratransit, and a vanpool program.

 WTA’s mission is to enhance our community by:

 • Delivering safe, reliable, efficient and friendly service.

 • Offering environmentally sound transportation choices.

 • Providing leadership in creating innovative transportation solutions.